What is a power flush & how does it work?

 There are a number of stages involved in the power flushing process:

-- An engineer will connect a specialised machine (a ‘pumping station’) to your central heating system directly – either to the pump head or circulation pump, depending on whether you have a combination or system boiler.
+- A heating engineer will connect a specialised machine (a ‘pumping station’) to your central heating system directly – either to the pump head or circulation pump, depending on whether you have a combination or system boiler.
 Alternatively, they can connect it across the tails of a radiator.

 - They will spend approximately 90 minutes flushing the whole system with water in both directions until it runs clean.
 If there are any particularly troublesome areas, they might use a hard-wearing pad attached to a hammer action drill (an ‘agitator’) to dislodge the sludge, working on heavily contaminated radiators separately.